Rules and Regulations

 - Sunday time slot 4: 17:00 at boathouse of Willem III

-The medal ceremony can take place after the Board of the Jury has determined the best three classified crews of every division.
+The medal ceremony will take place after the Board of the Jury has determined the best three classified crews of every division.

 RvR* = Racing Rules of the Dutch Rowing Federation